Achelous and Hercules

 Achelous and Hercules is a 1947 mural painting by Thomas Hart Benton.
-It depicts a bluejeans-wearing Heracles (Roman Hercules) wrestling with the horns of a bull, a shape the protean river god Achelous was able to assume.
+It depicts a bluejeans-wearing Hercules wrestling with the horns of a bull, a shape the protean river god Achelous was able to assume.
 The myth was one of the explanations offered by Greco-Roman mythology for the origin of the cornucopia, a symbol of agricultural abundance.
 Benton sets the scene during harvest time in the U.S. Midwest.